adityaramesh/neo/README.md

 # TODO

+- Remove excessive use of `expected<T>` and throw the exceptions instead.

 - Note about concepts: do not implement Device, Serializer, or Deserializer.
 The cost of using CRTP everywhere to force the relevant classes to obey the interface has no tangible benefits.